Fair Use Guidelines for Closed Online Classrooms: Home

 These pages will help you find potential alternatives to the copyrighted work.
 Keep in mind that these alternatives don't have to completely replace the resource you have planned to use in your course (e.g., a textbook).
 You can always incorporate reasonable portions* of the work in addition to alternatives to build a collection of resources to use in your course that students do not have to purchase.

-If you feel confident that there is no realistic alternative to use in your course in the public domain, with an open license, or licensed through the library, then you can make a fair use evaluation for including the copyright work in your online closed classroom (Canvas).
+If you feel confident that there is no realistic alternative to use in your course in the public domain, with an open license, or licensed through the library, then you can make a fair use evaluation for inclusion of (likely portions) of the copyrighted work in your online closed classroom (Canvas).